shabbyrobe/amiss/doc/quickstart.rst

 .. contents::

 This quickstart will assume you wish to use an annotation-based mapper.
-See :doc:`mapping` for more details and alternatives.
+See :doc:`mapper/mapping` for more details and alternatives.

 Loading and Configuring
 -----------------------

-See :doc:`configuring` and :doc:`mapping` for more info.
+See :doc:`configuring` and :doc:`mapper/mapping` for more info.

 .. code-block:: php